+Please refer to section 5.6 and 5.7 for detailed descriptions of topic types and aliases.

 MQTT-SN Control Packets

-Format of Individual Messages
+Format of Individual Packets

-This section specifies the format of the individual MQTT-SN messages.
-All messages are described with the 1-byte Length field.
-The message formats in case of the 3-byte Length field could be derived straightforwardly and are therefore not mentioned.
+This section specifies the format of the individual MQTT-SN packets.
+All packets are described with the 1-byte Length field.
+The packet formats in case of the 3-byte Length field could be derived straightforwardly and are therefore not mentioned.

 ADVERTISE